Aigars Kalvītis

 Aigars Kalvītis (born 27 June 1966) is a Latvian businessman and a former politician who was the Prime Minister of Latvia from 2004 to 2007.
-Currently he is the president of Latvian Ice Hockey Federation and the Chairman of the Board of Latvian gas company Latvijas Gāze.
+Currently he is the president of Latvian Ice Hockey Federation and the Chairman of the Board of Latvian natural gas company Latvijas Gāze.
 He is the Chairman of the Council of Latvian telecommunications company Tet.

 Education

 In 1984 Kalvītis graduated from Riga Secondary School No. 41.
 In 1992, he graduated from the Latvian University of Agriculture with a bachelor's degree in economics and in 1995 he graduated with a magister degree in economics.
 In the same year he studied in the University of Wisconsin.

 Political career

 Political activities up to 2004

 Kalvītis was one of the founders of People's Party of Latvia in 1997 and was first elected to Saeima, the Latvian parliament, in 1998.
 He served as the minister of agriculture from 1999 to 2000 and the minister of economics from 2000 to 2002.
 Kalvītis was reelected to Saeima and became the leader of the parliamentary faction of the People's Party in 2002.